 Astronomers need a thorough grounding in astronomy, so the road to a successful education in astronomy takes you through physics.
 The physics degree programmes in Heidelberg generally start in the winter semester (October).
 Students are selected based on their application, which must be received by about 15 July for a start in the summer term and about January 15 for a start in the winter term.
 A full list of dates and complete information about the application procedure can be found on the website of the Department of Physics and Astronomy.

 Astronomy is the science of the physical principles and the origin of the universe as a whole.
 To achieve this, Astronomers observe the universe using not only the entire electromagnetic spectrum but also cosmic rays, neutrinos, and – hopefully soon – gravitational waves.
 To interpret these data scientifically, astronomy makes use of practically all areas of physics, including classical mechanics, nuclear physics, quantum mechanics, thermodynamics, hydrodynamics, and gravity.
 For this reason, astronomy is part of the physics curriculum, rather than a separate discipline.

 The modular Bachelor's and Master's programmes at Heidelberg University allow students to include astronomy already in the early stages of their studies.
-The Astronomy Study Guide below may provide you an overview on the B.Sc. and M.Sc. physics degree programmes in Heidelberg and how astronomy is embedded within these programmes.
-It is based on the official regulations of the Department of Physics and Astronomy:
+The Astronomy Study Guide below may provide you an overview on our B.Sc. and M.Sc. physics degree and how astronomy is embedded within these programmes.
+This guide is based on the official regulations of the Department of Physics and Astronomy.

-For any further questions concerning your studies of Astronomy in Heidelberg please contact one of our study advisors:
+For any further questions concerning your studies of Astronomy at Heidelberg University please contact our study consultat apl.
+Prof. Dr. Andreas Koch, Tel. +49-(0)6221-54-1827, andreas.koch(at)uni-heidelberg.de.
+His office is located at the Astronomisches Rechen-Institut, Mönchhofstr.
+12-14, 69117 Heidelberg.